 The SAA is governed by a board of nine Trustees who fulfill rotating terms of three years each.
 Every year, three members of the board retire and three are voted in by the membership.
 One of these three is elected as Vice-President, to serve as President during the second year of his or her term.

 Trustees are responsible for setting Association policy, for planning conference programs, and for financial oversight.
 They also head the selection processes for grants, awards, prizes, and paper competitions.
-The Trustees appoint the organization’s Executive Director, who works with its Programs Manager.
+The Trustees appoint the organization’s Executive Director, who works with its Assistant Director and Programs Manager.